mongodb/mongo-hadoop/mongo-hadoop_adapter.md

 `mongo.job.mapper`  - sets the class to be used as the implementation for `Mapper`

-`mongo.job.reducer`  - sets the class to be used as the implementation for `Mapper`
+`mongo.job.reducer`  - sets the class to be used as the implementation for `Reducer`

+`mongo.job.combiner`  - sets the class to be used for a combiner.
+Must implement `Reducer`.

-`mongo.job.partitioner`  - sets the class to be used as the implementation for `Mapper`
+`mongo.job.partitioner`  - sets the class to be used as the implementation for `Partitioner`

 `mongo.auth.uri` - specify an auxiliary [mongo URI](http://docs.mongodb.org/manual/reference/connection-string/) to authenticate against when constructing splits.
 If you are using a sharded cluster and your `config` database requires authentication, and its username/password differs from the collection that you are running Map/Reduce on, then you may need to use this option so that Hadoop can access collection metadata in order to compute splits.
 An example URI: `mongodb://username:password@cyberdyne:27017/config`